 A proud member of the Big Ten Conference, Michigan State University and its sister universities make a big impact—in partnerships and individually—in their communities, across the nation, and around the world.

-The 12 outstanding institutions of the Big Ten Conference, which was formed more than 115 years ago, share values and goals that focus on high academic standards while supporting athletic excellence and celebrating student-athlete accomplishments.
+The 14 outstanding institutions of the Big Ten Conference, which was formed nearly 120 years ago, share values and goals that focus on high academic standards while supporting athletic excellence and celebrating student-athlete accomplishments.

-With a total of nearly five million alumni around the world and annual research and development expenditures of more than $7 billion, Big Ten universities are a force for good.
+With a total of nearly six million alumni around the world and annual research and development expenditures of more than $10 billion, Big Ten universities are a force for good.
 Learn more about the impact of Big Ten universities.

-- The conference launched the first national conference-owned television network in 2007—the Big Ten Network, which now is in 51 million homes nationally and available internationally in 20 countries.
+- The conference launched the first national conference-owned television network in 2007—the Big Ten Network, which now reaches 60 million homes across the United States and Canada.

-- The Big Ten has some of the nation’s most supportive fans, with more than 10 million patrons attending conference home contests during the 2011–12 seasons for football, men’s and women’s basketball, and volleyball alone.
+- The Big Ten has some of the nation’s most supportive fans, with more than 10 million patrons attending conference home contests during the 2013–14 seasons for men’s basketball, hockey, volleyball, and wrestling.

 The Association of American Universities is a prestigious group of 62 public and private research universities in the United States and Canada widely regarded as among the top research-intensive institutions in North America.
 Members of the AAU are leaders in innovation, scholarship, and solutions that help society’s overall well-being.